 |Gestational Diabetes mellitus||

-Diabetes Mellitus in women:
+Diabetes Mellitus in Women:

 Management of diabetes is much more important in women.
 Diabetic women are four times more susceptible to cardiovascular diseases whereas diabetic men are two times more susceptible.
-Similarly, health outcomes for diabetic women after a heart attack are much worse than diabetic men.
+Similarly, health outcomes for diabetic women after a heart attack are much worse than for diabetic men.

 Diabetic women become extraordinarily prone to developing complications of diabetes like blindness, kidney disorders, hypertension, etc. Diabetes varies among different races of women, it is different among Asian/ Hispanic/ Latina women.